 I created this colorful teacher planner to help you stay organized this school year, it’s full of helpful planning and organization sections you’ll use all year long.
 Keep reading to grab your free copy below.

 Having a teacher planner can help you stay sane during a hectic school year.
 You can keep everything school related in one place, just tuck your planner into your school bag each day and you’ll always have it by your side whenever you need it.

 Before you can start setting up your teacher binder, you’ll need to decide on a few things.
 First, will you be using a three-ring binder to house your planner?
 Or will you be using another method to put together your binder, such as a binding machine or Happy Planner Rings?
 Decisions, decisions!

 I’ve tried many different ways to organize my teacher planner.
 The three-ring binder method is quick, easy, and inexpensive.

 A binding machine is another good option if you have access to the combs and machine, or you can take your planner to your local office supply store and have them bind it for you.

 Choosing a Cover

 Now that you’ve decided on a binding method, it’s time to think about which cover you will choose.
-The Rainbow Dot Teacher Planner includes several different cover choices with a variety of themes to meet all of your early childhood teacher needs.
+This colorful teacher planner includes several different cover choices with a variety of themes to meet all of your early childhood teacher needs.
 Here are the cover choices included: